hanoirocker/ticketing_management/services/payments/README.md

 IMPORTANT NOTES:

 - the secret key provided by Stripe will be stored in a k8s secret object.
-To create this object, we need to run `kubectl create secret generic stripe-secret --from-literal=STRIPE_KEY=<SECRET_KEY_HERE>`
+To create this object, we need to run `kubectl create secret generic stripe-secret --from-literal=<KEY_HERE=<STRING_VALUE_HERE>`
   To see all secrets created, we can run `kubectl get secrets`
 - since we won't be able to actually use real tokens as source for these payments, we'll mock this by using a very specific token for this testing stage (`"token": "tok_visa"`).
 This value will ALWAYS succeed the payment process.
+- Since test suites runs out the k8s cluster if we wanted to call Stripe API from our test files such as new.test.ts for `new` route, we'd need to acecss this env key directly from our test file before the beforeAll call.
+This is currently NOT BEING IMPLEMENTED.

 More information about Stripe at: